How to Start An Online Boutique – A necessity for established boutiques & a good place to start for newcomers

 If you’re not much of a computer geek again you’re in luck because with all of the hosting suppliers I mentioned they have built in templates that you can choose to help create the look and feel of your website.
 Not only that but they do all of the work of setting up the payment options and checkout process.
 Super easy!

 I’ll be honest, I created and designed my own online boutique at first and when I finished boy was I proud of what I accomplished.
 In reality the website stunk..
 I was just proud of myself for feeling like a tech nerd but once I did my proper research I realized how outclassed I was with a lot of great boutique sites out there.
+I understand that you cannot get one professionally designed so my advice to you is to just keep constantly improving.

 JUST TOUCHING THE SURFACE